seth-nelson/seth-nelson/README.md

    - <a href='https://seth-n.com'>seth-n.com</a>

 ## :mag_right: Reach out to me
-   - seth.nelson@outlook.com
+   - seth-n.crx on discord
-   - seth-nelson on Linkedin
+   - seth-n on Linkedin

 ### :tada: I look forward to hearing from you!
-Have a great day!
+Have a great day.